ReseauBiodiversiteQuebec/tableaucoleo/README.md

 <!-- badges: end -->

-This is the same as Claire's original `tableau-explo-sites` , but in the new format.
+Explorateur des données contenues dans Coléo.

 ## Code of Conduct

-Please note that the tableauexplosites project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the tableaucoleo project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.